 Certificate in Anglican Studies

-The Certificate in Anglican Studies is designed to help M.Div. and M.T.S. students fulfill the academic and formational requirements for Anglican/Episcopal ministry, ordained or lay.
+The Certificate in Anglican Studies is designed to help M.Div., M.T.S., and Th.M. students to fulfill their academic and formational requirements for lay or ordained Anglican/Episcopal ministry.

 The Divinity School offers academic courses in varying disciplines relating to Anglican theology and practice.
 In partnership with the Field Education office, AEHS fosters field education opportunities in relevant parish, social, and clinical locations and encourages reflection on the experience.
-Yet spiritual formation and transformation cannot be neatly packaged into courses and credits.
 Thanks to the relative intimacy of AEHS (approximately 50 students), house events are often informal and always relational.
 AEHS oversees spiritual formation through both individual and corporate commitments, with the aim of integrating the personal and professional, the academic and practical, the devotional and ecclesial.

-Along with a commitment to daily Morning Prayer, these three elements of AEHS programming—academic, experiential, and formational—form the core requirements of the Certificate in Anglican Studies.
+Along with a commitment to Prayer Book Worship, these three elements of AEHS programming—academic, experiential, and formational—form the core requirements of the Certificate in Anglican Studies.
 For those students who are pursuing ordination, these elements have proved ample for equipping students for the General Ordination Examination and for ordained ministry.
 Read more on ordination.

 Anglican Spiritual Formation